carbonplan/maps/README.md

 We're building `@carbonplan/maps` to address these needs!
 We'll be releasing early and often so we can use it ourselves, but it's very much in progress, so expect lots of major version bumps and breaking changes.

-Check out the demo ([site](https://maps.demo.carbonplan.org), [code](https://github.com/carbonplan/maps/tree/main/demo)) which renders annual temperature data, or read on for more info on the library.
+Check out the demo ([site](https://maps.demo.carbonplan.org), [code](https://github.com/carbonplan/maps/tree/main/demo)) which renders monthly temperature and precipitation data, or read on for more info on the library.

 ## design